etlundquist/rankfm/README.md

 model.fit(interactions_train, epochs=20, verbose=True)
 # NOTE: this takes about 30 seconds for 750,000 interactions on my 2.3 GHz i5 8GB RAM MacBook
 ```
 If you set `verbose=True` the model will print the current epoch number as well as the epoch's log-likelihood during training.
-This can be useful to gauge both computational speed and training performance by epoch.
-If the log likelihood is not increasing then try upping the `learning_rate` or lowering the `regularization`.
+This can be useful to gauge both computational speed and training gains by epoch.
+If the log likelihood is not increasing then try upping the `learning_rate` or lowering the (`alpha`, `beta`) regularization strength terms.
 If the log likelihood is starting to bounce up and down try lowering the `learning_rate` or using `learning_schedule='invscaling'` to decrease the learning rate over time.
+If you run into overflow errors then decrease the feature and/or sample-weight magnitudes and try upping `beta`, especially if you have a small number of dense user-features and/or item-features.
 Selecting `BPR` loss will lead to faster training times, but `WARP` loss typically yields superior model performance.

 Now let's generate some user-item model scores from the validation data:
 ```python